ThinkBigAnalytics/AoaDemoModels/HOWTO.md

 - commit and push the model to git;
 - or just make sure your demo AoaCore service runs against your models directory

-In order to run demo training and evaluation you must include data inside model_modules/data directory in your commit.

-To train and evaluate models you would need to register datasets, you could do that manually using metadata in train/evaluate_dataset json files, or you could use script `examples/register_datasets.sh`
+To train and evaluate models you would need to register datasets, you could do that manually using metadata in train/dataset json file, or you could use script `examples/register_dataset.sh`

 Once datasets are registered feel free to train this model in API/UI against different datasets, evaluate and compare results.